shanxue0428/Parsing-xml/README.md

                     if re.search(f"<SecurityTermWeekYear>{sub_year}-YEAR</SecurityTermWeekYear>", line):
                         return True
     return False
-Advantages & Disadvantages
+## Advantages & Disadvantages
-Advantages:
+-Advantages:

 Clear user interaction and easy to check the data.
 User-friendly interface for downloading specific notes.

-Disadvantages:
+-Disadvantages:

 Manual input required each time.
 Can be automated further with bash scripting for efficiency.
-Notes
+## Notes
 Ensure the CSV file with auction dates is available in the working directory.
 Update the base_url variable to point to the correct XML file source.
 To add different time units like weeks, add corresponding code lines in the is_security_term function.